 In line with the ongoing trend in Europe, a new legislation that will require companies to conduct supply chain due diligence activities is making news in Germany.
 It's time to anticipate and get prepared.

-Voted on June 9, 2021 by the German Parliament, the 'Supply Chain New Diligence Act' will apply to German companies and German branches of foreign groups.
+Voted on June 9, 2021 by the German Parliament, the 'Supply Chain Due Diligence Act' will apply to German companies and German branches of foreign groups.

 The law requires companies to set up processes to monitor their own operations and their supply chain’s compliance with labour, health and safety and environmental legislation, and to conduct risk assessment.